 Gender identity of suspect in Club Q shooting scrambles narrative

 Nov.
-26—When a court filing Tuesday revealed the person arrested in connection with killing five people at Club Q identifies as nonbinary and uses "they/them" pronouns, the public got its first indication that the suspect identified as a member of the LGBTQI+ community, scrambling the prevailing narrative around the attack.
+28—When a court filing last week revealed the person arrested in connection with killing five people at Club Q identifies as nonbinary and uses "they/them" pronouns, the public got its first indication that the suspect identified as a member of the LGBTQI+ community, scrambling the prevailing narrative around the attack.

 It also prompted the question: If the suspect is nonbinary, why would an LGBTQI+ person attack their own?

 The 22-year-old suspect faces 10 preliminary charges, including five felony counts of bias-motivated crimes causing bodily injuries, according to court records.
 Authorities have declined to characterize any potential motives beyond the arrest-only charges related to the shooting, which they emphasized are subject to change.
-The motions filed by the suspect's defense, which were released to the public on Tuesday night, address the defendant as "Mx.
-Aldrich," a title used by some people who call themselves non-binary.
+The motions filed by the suspect's defense, which were released to the public on Nov.
+22, address the defendant as "Mx.
+Aldrich," a title used by some people who identify as nonbinary.
 Nonbinary describes a person who does not identify exclusively as a man or a woman.

 Already, the narrative appears to have shifted to include speculation the suspect may have been motivated by self-hatred based on their LGBTQI+ identity.